Pedestrian Hit By Car Claims

 Many of our clients have found themselves injured if pavements and roads are not in a suitable condition, a situation that many individuals may encounter.
 For example, you may have fallen over a pothole or tripped over a loose pavement tile or uneven kerbstone.
 It is the local council’s responsibility to ensure streets are maintained to an appropriate standard.
 If an accident happens and it can be proven that the local authority has failed its duty, then you are entitled to make a claim for compensation.

 With years of experience helping clients recover compensation after being hit by a car or tripping or falling, we know how to structure a case to give you the best possible chance of success.
 We will build a robust case on your behalf, whether your injury arose as the result of a vehicle driver’s actions, or negligence on the part of a local authority.
-Read about the cases we have handled previous here.

 Collette Scott: Video Testimonial

-What to Do Following an Accident
+What to Do Following a Road Traffic Accident as a Pedestrian

 • Make a note of the name, address and telephone number of any witnesses to the accident.